WDI-SEA/interview-questions/readme.md

 Floats are ways to style different elements to different positions on your webpage.
 For example, if you have two paragraphs and you want them next to each other, you would float on left, and the other one right.

+Floating elements don't have a height.Use clear to get things below the floats.

 * Describe z-index and how stacking context is formed.

 Z index determines the layer of elements.
 An element with a higher z index is layered over an element with a lower z index.